 For a full description, see Leecher1337's Github page, which also notes some problems with DPMI programs and DOS extenders.

-Like NTVDM, NTVDMx64 can be customized from the system menu to change window size, display font, etc. Unlike NTVDM, it switches smoothly between text and graphic modes.
+Like NTVDM, NTVDMx64 can be customized from the system menu of an NTVDMx64 window to change window size, display font, etc. Unlike NTVDM, it switches smoothly between text and graphic modes.